 Dr. Greger is a physician, New York Times best-selling author, and internationally recognized speaker on nutrition, food safety, and public health issues.
 A founding member and Fellow of the American College of Lifestyle Medicine, Dr. Greger is licensed as a general practitioner specializing in clinical nutrition.
 He is a graduate of the Cornell University School of Agriculture and Tufts University School of Medicine.
 In 2017, Dr. Greger was honored with the ACLM Lifestyle Medicine Trailblazer Award and became a diplomat of the American Board of Lifestyle Medicine.

 His books How Not to Die, The How Not to Die Cookbook, How Not to Diet, and How Not to Age became instant New York Times Best Sellers.
 One hundred percent of all proceeds Dr. Greger has ever received from his books, DVDs, and speaking engagements have always and will always be donated to charity.

-The Foundation was established in Toronto, Canada in the year 2000 by Jesse Rasch.
-Among the objectives of the Foundation is the funding of research into the role of health and nutrition in the prevention and treatment of disease and to ensure that the research results are appropriately disseminated to the medical profession.
-The Foundation is also striving to educate the public on the enormous role that health and nutrition play in disease prevention.
+The Jesse & Julie Rasch Foundation was established in Toronto, Canada, in 2000 by Jesse Rasch.
+Among the Foundation’s objectives is the funding of research into the role of health and nutrition in the prevention and treatment of disease and ensuring that research results are appropriately disseminated to the medical profession.
+The Foundation also strives to educate the public on the critical role health and nutrition play in disease prevention.